 Flannel is one of those words that means different things to different people.
 For example, some people think of plaid, lumberjack-type shirts when they think of flannel.
 Some people think of it as simply a comfortable shirt with a fuzzy feel to it, no matter what the design.
 In the United Kingdom, a flannel is simply a washcloth!
 If you ask the Welsh, the word refers to anything made of wool.
 Whether brushed flannel for that super soft feel or unbrushed for a stiffer and more polished look, you can pretty much wear flannel anytime and anywhere.
-However, here are five occasions when flannel is a must:
+Knowing how to dress up a flannel shirt unlocks endless fashion possibilities!
+Here are five occasions when flannel is a must.

 Flannel spans back to the 1600s when farmers used it to protect themselves from cold and wet weather.
 As word spread about its reliability, people started using it for more and more things.
 One of those things was bedding, and eventually sheets.
 If you haven't slept in flannel sheets, you may be wondering, “But won't I get too hot in flannel while I'm sleeping?”
 The answer is an astounding, "No." Today, flannel sheets can warm you up more than cotton sheets, yet provide the perfect sleeping temperature.
 Try them yourself, and you'll soon wonder why you hadn't before.